-Owner, Lead Guide
+JONATHAN HUNT – Owner, Lead Guide

 Jonathan is known for his great sense of humor and warm southern personality.
 He grew up on a small farm in Bowling Green, Kentucky where he spent his days fishing in the family pond, canoeing the rivers, and playing at his grandfather’s amusement park and zoo.
-By the age of nineteen Jonathan had logged countless hours in the backcountry throughout North America fishing, hunting, and backpacking.
+By the age of 19, Jonathan had logged countless hours in the backcountry throughout North America fishing, hunting, and backpacking.

 Daryl’s photography and writing has been published by National Geographic, Audubon, Outdoor Photographer, Outside Magazine, Snow Country, Outdoor life, Esquire Sports, New York Dailey News, and countless others.
 His freelance photography bifurcated to include graphic design work, which opened the door to web publishing.
 Daryl is the publisher of the “The Greater Yellowstone Resource Guide.”
 A growing number of Daryl’s blog posts from his blog “The Hole Picture” are being picked up by magazines.

-As a particularly compelling theme running through much of his life, photography became part of Michaels degree in northern California.
+As a particularly compelling theme running through much of his life, photography became part of Michael’s degree in Northern California.
 After moving to Crested Butte, Colorado in 1993 upon college graduation, he began teaching a variety of photography workshops for the Crested Butte Wildflower Festival, and has returned every year to teach all levels of photography workshops to over 700 students at this time.